5 Best Accessible Spots Near O2 Academy Islington

 4. What is the best way to get to Islington for a show?

 Angel Underground Station is the closest tube stop, but it is not currently step-free.
 For a step-free journey, we recommend using the local bus network or travelling to Highbury & Islington station, which has lift access to the Overground and Victoria Line.
-Always check the TFL "Step-Free" map before you travel to avoid any last-minute surprises!
+Always check the TfL "Step-Free" map before you travel to avoid any last-minute surprises!

 5. Can I find more accessible spots near O2 Academy Islington on the app?

-We would love to hear your thoughts on this post.
 Planning a trip?
 Download the Sociability app to find accessible cafés, bars, and restaurants that meet your specific needs in seconds.
 You can also join our community and follow us on Instagram for the latest inclusive spots!

 To take your advocacy further, sign up for our free newsletter, Beyond Compliance.
 We provide practical tips to help you champion accessibility in your workplace and everyday life.
 We look forward to seeing you there!